OUR LEADERSHIP AND STAFF

 Rev. Dr. Michael Ford is our Senior Pastor.
 His educational preparation for ministry began with a BA degree in Religious Studies from Concordia University College in Alberta, Canada.
 He earned his Master of Divinity degree from McMaster Divinity College in Hamilton, Ontario and completed a second Masters Degree from Wilfred Laurier University in Waterloo with a concentration on Comparative Religion and Interfaith Dialog.
 He was awarded his Doctor of Ministry at Colgate Rochester Crozer Divinity School in Rochester, NY on May 19, 2012.
 Prior to coming to Lake Avenue, he served seven years as Pastor at Dundas Baptist Church near Hamilton, Ontario.

-In addition to his responsibilities at LABC, Michael has served as Chair of the Board at Cameron Community Ministries, and is currently Chair of the Board for Colgate Rochester Crozer Divinity School
+In addition to his responsibilities at LABC, Michael has served as Chair of the Board at Cameron Community Ministries, and is currently on the Board of Trustees for Colgate Rochester Crozer Divinity School.

 Susan graduated from the University of Rochester in 1958, majoring in English.
 She and Ed, her husband, met on the integrated campus in 1955, and were married in 1957.
 Susan was a stay-at-home mom and an enthusiastic volunteer in school libraries, church, and a Scandinavian Society.
 She went back to work as a secretary to the Dean of Students at Colgate Rochester Crozer Divinity School.
 Loving the atmosphere she she enrolled in Seminary and graduated with a BD in 1979.
 She served in Interim positions in two churches and in 1980 moved to